Carrying Guilt if You Feel Responsible for Your Pet's Death

 This may not be a gentle post, I apologize.

-I just received a request for an urn from a woman who lost her dog to due to poisoning.
-She was gardening, the dog got into the fertilizer and died.
+I just received a request for a pet urn from a woman who lost her dog to due to poisoning.
+She was gardening, the dog got into the fertilizer, and died.

 We love our pets.
 We want the best for them.
 We want to protect them against all harm.
 But life is complicated.
 It is physically impossible for us to protect anyone against everything.
 And, as hard as it is, things are just going to happen.
 We are not infallible.
 We are not god.
 We cannot do the impossible.

 We live in an imperfect world.
 And we need to be gentle with ourselves in it.
 Things are going to happen.
 That is all.
 It doesn’t mean that we are bad.
 Or good.
 It doesn’t mean that if we were ‘better’, accidents wouldn’t happen.
 They are going to.
 Missteps are going to be taken.

 What we cannot do is allow that to dictate who we are.
 We cannot attach meaning about ourselves to it.
 Something happened.
 A sad loss.
 And we have to grieve it.
 But we cannot turn it onto ourselves.
 We cannot make personal meaning out of an event.

 What we can do, when something bad happens, is stop with the ‘what if’s.
 Stop with the ‘if only’s.
 That will take us nowhere but down.
 And if we stop to think about it, it is just something our minds created.
 The ‘if only’ doesn’t exist anywhere in real time or space, does it?
 No. We can only have control over ‘what is’.